Cheapest car insurance in Maryland for a bad driving record

 Cheapest car insurance in Maryland with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Geico, with rates averaging $1,568 or $131.
+The cheapest insurer for drivers with multiple tickets is GEICO, with rates averaging $1,568 annually or $131 monthly.

 This table shows Maryland drivers how much multiple tickets increase premiums.